mark1791/3D_Printing_Tools/README.md

 # 3D Printing Tools
 FreeCAD Workbench for working on imported Meshes
 The work bench has a number of features to help working with imported .stl models.
+This uses the functionality used within the Mesh Design workbench to help the user to scale and modify meshes.

 The ability to convert an imperial mesh/meshes to Metric and vis versus.